 The figure below shows the increase in Aadhaar seeding in the last financial year.

 Aadhaar-based biometric authentication

-The figure below shows the proportion of Aadhaar enabled transactions in states that have high take-up of Aadhaar enabled e-PoS devices in the Public Distribution System.
+The figure below shows the increase in proportion of fair price shops that use Aadhaar enabled e-PoS devices in the last financial year.